elele20005/Rafiu_Book_Search_Engine/README.md

 SO THAT I can keep a list of books to purchase

 ## Description: GraphQL API built with Apollo Server
-Rafiu_Link is a social network API that allows users to share their thoughts, add other users as friends, and react to friends' thoughts.
+Rafiu_Book_Search_Engine is a social network GraphQl API that allows users to seaech for new books to read and keep a list of books to purchase.

                               `The Snippet Is Shown Below`